 b) Set the "Total Time of Counting" to 20 minutes and the "Duration of Count Time" to 15 seconds.
 This instructs the program to record the number of counts in 15-second intervals for the duration of 20 minutes.
-Click the "OFF" button to turn on the program and then click the "→" button at the top of the window to start the counting.
+Click the "OFF" button to turn on the program and then click the " \rightarrow " button at the top of the window to start the counting.
 After 20 minutes, the program asks you for the name of the file to store the count information.
 If necessary, you can stop the counting by clicking on the icon that looks like a stop sign.

 c) Use the data stored in the file to histogram the number of counts per 15 seconds interval.
-Calculate the uncertainty of each data point and display the error on the histogram.
 Calculate the mean of the histogram and use it to calculate the expectations based on Poisson statistics.
 Superimpose the results on the histogram.
 Is the histogram consistent with the Poisson expectations?
 How many data points have zero counts and how many have 10 or more counts?
 What are the Poisson predictions?
 Is your observation consistent with the predictions?